jtriley-eth/ether-deck/README.md

 1. Any `ecrecover` operation that resolves to the zero address reverts.
 2. Any duplicate signer in the signature list reverts.
 3. Signature malleability reverts.

+### Invariants

+- the authorization, threshold, and shards may only be set via a self-call
+  - through a syscall
+  - through a shard
+- selectors mapping to null shards will never trigger an external call
+- forks with different chain ids may will not enable chain-id based replay attacks
+- signatures with no recovery address will throw
+- signatures with an unauthorized recovery address will throw
+- signature list length less than the threshold will throw
+- signatures in the signature list beyond the threshold will be ignored
+- signatures with duplicate addresses in the list will throw
+  - replay attacks will throw
+  - signature malleability will throw
+  - multiple signatures from the same private key will throw

+### Assumptions

+- syscall call value will not exceed `2 ** 88 - 1`
+- syscall payload length, in bytes, will not exceed `2 ** 32 - 1`
+- syscall payload length is correct
+- syscall calldata is packed tightly according to the [abi specification](src/lib/libabi.huff)
+- syscall signatures are packed tightly as `v_u8 . r_b32 . s_b32`
+- syscall signatures list has a length equal to the current threshold
+- syscall signatures are sorted in ascending order of signer's address
+- signers that authorize a shard are aware of its storage interactions
+- signers that authorize a shard are aware of its external call interactions
+- signers that authorize a shard are aware of its invariants
+- signers will not set shard selectors to be one of the reserved selectors
+- block timestamp will not exceed `2 ** 64 - 1`

 ## Application Binary Interface